TikTok must pay a fine of 530 million euros - for data transfers to China

 Source: Notice from the Irish Data Protection Commission on the fine against TikTok

 🌍 Do you want to carry out a Transfer Impact Assessment (TIA) and evaluate the level of data protection in the recipient country and take the necessary measures?
 Then get in touch with us!
-We can offer you a tailor-made solution.
+We offer you a tailor-made solution.

 Tags: